CanonicalLtd/maas-docs/src/en/manage-cli-images.md

 This is a list of image management tasks to perform with the MAAS CLI.
 See [MAAS CLI](./manage-cli.html) on how to get started.

+!!!
+WARNING: Modifying image sources with the CLI does not alter the web UI.

 ## List current image sources